 The datalayer contains 952 records of natural communities from the NHESP database.
 These include 97 community types, of which 73 are Priority for conservation (ranked S1 through S3S4) and 24 types are more common or Low-priority for conservation (S4 and S5), with the included examples considered to be in Exemplary condition.
 Please note that a very few occurrences of natural communities in the NHESP database are not included in this public datalayer due to either the sensitivity of the sites, or they are too degraded or small to be considered viable examples of the Priority types or they are non-exemplary examples of the more common, Low Priority for conservation types.

 These polygons are not related to "Priority Habitat" or "Significant Habitat" as defined by the regulations of the Massachusetts Endangered Species Act (MESA).
-Natural Communities are not protected under the Massachusetts Endangered Species Act, the but the rare species that may occur within some of these natural communities are protected by that law.
+Natural Communities are not protected under the MESA, but the rare species that may occur within some of these natural communities are protected by that law.

 In ArcSDE the layer is named NATCOMM_POLY.